-Regulatory Requirements for Marijuana-Related Businesses and Financial Institutions
+Regulatory Requirements for Cannabis-Related Businesses and Financial Institutions

 As a result of a more rigorous interpretation of the 2014 FinCEN guidance, financial institutions are now being required to report more data about their marijuana-related business members on an ongoing basis.
 Failure to adhere to these standards could force financial institutions to discontinue their marijuana-related business account program and face onerous and costly regulatory sanctions.

-The change also is impacting marijuana-related businesses, who are now required to have a sales/deposit validation process in place to validate revenue and ensure that monthly business revenue correlates to monthly deposit activity.
+The change also is impacting cannabis-related businesses, who are now required to have a sales/deposit validation process in place to validate revenue and ensure that monthly business revenue correlates to monthly deposit activity.

-- When MRBs establish an account, they are required to show their financial institution that their Adult Use licenses and caregiver cards are current on an ongoing basis.
+- When CRBs establish an account, they are required to show their financial institution that their Adult Use licenses and caregiver cards are current on an ongoing basis.

-- Financial institutions are required to obtain information about their MRBs’ normal and expected activity, including products sold and types of customers served, at account opening.
-MRBs are required to provide updated information to their financial institution when there are significant changes to their business and account activity.
+- Financial institutions are required to obtain information about their CRBs’ normal and expected activity, including products sold and types of customers served, at account opening.
+CRBs are required to provide updated information to their financial institution when there are significant changes to their business and account activity.

 - Financial institutions are required to perform ongoing monitoring of publicly available sources for adverse information about the business and related parties (owners, vendors, and investors).